braziljs/eloquente-javascript/05_higher_order.md

 }
 ```

-Such an object tells you the name of the script, the Unicode ranges
+Such an object tells us the name of the script, the Unicode ranges
 assigned to it, the direction in which it is written, the
 (approximate) origin time, whether it is still in use, and a link to
 more information.
-Direction may be `"ltr"` for left-to-right, `"rtl"`
+The direction may be `"ltr"` for left to right, `"rtl"`
-for right-to-left (the way Arabic and Hebrew text are written), or
+for right to left (the way Arabic and Hebrew text are written), or
-`"ttb"` for top-to-bottom (as with Mongolian writing).
+`"ttb"` for top to bottom (as with Mongolian writing).

 {{index "slice method"}}

 The `ranges` property contains an array of Unicode character
-((range))s, each of which is a two-element array containing a lower
+((range))s, each of which is a two-element array containing a lower bound
-and upper bound.
+and an upper bound.
 Any character codes within these ranges are assigned
 to the script.
 The lower ((bound)) is inclusive (code 994 is a Coptic
-character) and the upper bound non-inclusive (code 1008 isn't).
+character), and the upper bound is non-inclusive (code 1008 isn't).

 ## Filtering arrays